thefrontside/bigtest/website/docs/interactors/4-write-your-own.md

 <!--
 🧹👆
-Rather than put the implementation first here with the table cell interactor, talking about how you can use filters to make very complex, yet very readable assertions is one of the great strengths of interactors.
+charles: Rather than put the implementation first here with the table cell interactor, talking about how you can use filters to make very complex, yet very readable assertions is one of the great strengths of interactors.
 Leading with an example of how awesome it is to _use_ the power filter is going to sell more than the somewhat large implementation, which without seeing the benefit first, is hard to evaluate in context.

 Something like this:
 ```js